 One of the most important things to keep in mind while following our 5K training plan is to listen to your body.
 If you don’t feel capable of running, are in pain, or you’re not feeling well on a particular day, that’s OK.
-As long as you maintain a steady level of activity throughout the week and try to stick to our guide as much as possible, you can skip days- if you honestly don’t feel up to running.
-A training plan, after all, is a guide.
+As long as you maintain a steady level of activity throughout the week and try to stick to our 5K training plan as much as possible, you can skip days- if you honestly don’t feel up to running.
+A running training plan, after all, is a guide.
 If you believe that you have injured yourself whilst exercising, stop the activity immediately and seek professional health advice.

 Check out our warm up and cool down guides and our delicious meal ideas too!

-Warm Up Inspiration
+Warm Up Inspiration for a 5K Race